williamsjj/markdown2manning_tools/README.md

 Currently they allow you to:

+* Create chapter stubs compatible with the tools.
 * Convert single chapters to PDF and/or Manning DocBook.
 * Convert all chapters into individual PDFs and/or Manning DocBook.
 * Build a single PDF representing the whole book containing all chapters.